How do we navigate financial problems in marriage?

 So for the couple who want to grow together as apposed to drift apart during financial stresses, intentional habits and actions must become part of their relationship DNA.

-To successfully navigate lean financial times, a wife needs to remember the following about financial difficulties in marriage;
+To successfully navigate lean financial times, a wife needs to remember the following about financial difficulties in marriage:

-I’ll speak from a wife’s perspective but the lessons apply to husbands as well
+I’ll speak from a wife’s perspective but the lessons apply to husbands as well.

-1. Her husband is not her source
+1. Remember: Your husband is not your source

 Difficulties tend to surface our silent beliefs and expectations.
 Financial challenges often reveal how we wives look to our husbands to provide.